Engineering Challenge Camp FAQs

 If someone other than a parent/guardian will be picking a camper up, a signed note from a parent will be necessary.
 In the note please include the name of the person that will be picking up the camper.
 The person picking the camper up will need to provide a photo ID.

-What happens if my camper wants to leave camp early?
+What happens if my camper wants to or has to leave camp early?

 If a camper decides to leave camp early for any reason (including being asked to leave for behavioral issues), there will not be a refund.
 A parent or guardian will be contacted to pick the student up.
 If a camper is dismissed due to behavioral reasons, there will be no refund.

-On the final day of the high school and middle school camps, there are presentations.
+On the final day of the high school and middle school camps, there are presentations/expos.
 Are parents/guests allowed to come watch?

-Each Friday of camp (for high school and middle school camps), there will be a presentation by campers of a project or experience that they had at camp.
+Each Friday of camp (for high school and middle school camps), there will be a presentation or project expo by campers of a project or experience that they had at camp.
 Parents, siblings, and other guests are encouraged to join us at camp to watch these presentations!

 Where will the final presentations be held?